prashant-shahi/prashant-shahi.github.io/content/_index.md

                     In the past, I worked as Developer Advocate Engineer at Dgraph Labs, San Francisco-based graph database company.
 Dgraph is open-source and written entirely in Golang.
-                    While my contributions don't limit to the Developer Relations efforts but I also maintained [Dgraph-Js](https://github.com/dgraph-io/dgraph-js/) and worked
+                    While my contributions don't limit to the Developer Relations efforts but also development and maintance.
-                    on the early stage development for [Slash GraphQL](https://dgraph.io/slash-graphql).
+                    I maintained <a href="https://github.com/dgraph-io/dgraph-js?referrer=prashantshahi.dev">Dgraph-JS</a> while I was in the company and also contributed on the early stage development for <a href="https://dgraph.io/slash-graphql?referrer=prashantshahi.dev">Slash GraphQL</a>.
                 </div>
             </div>
         </div>